WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/devenv.md

 The tools needed for development are **Node** and **NPM**. **Nodejs** is a runtime environment that allows running JavaScript outside of the browser.
 NPM is the Node Package Manager, it is used for installing dependencies and running scripts.
 The script `npx` is installed with `npm` and is used to run packages not yet installed, we will use this to bootstrap a block.

-The tools are used to take the JavaScript we are going to write, which is in a syntax that the browser can not run, and transpile it into a syntax it can.
-This is called the build step.
+The tools are used to convert the JavaScript we are going to write into a format that browsers can run.
+This is called transpiling or the build step.

-You can [download Nodejs](https://nodejs.org/) directly from the main website and install.
-It also packaged for most package managers.
+You can [download Nodejs](https://nodejs.org/en/download/) directly from the main website and install.

+Alternatively, if you use a package manager, a node package is avilable for most package managers.

-On Mac, I recommend using [Homebrew package tool](https://brew.sh/) and install is: `brew install node`js
+On Mac, [Homebrew](https://brew.sh/) is a popular package manager, if you use Homebrew install using: `brew install nodejs`

-On Windows, you can use Chocolatey package manager and install using: `choco install nodejs`
+On Windows, [Chocolatey](https://chocolatey.org/packages) is a popular package manager, if you use Chocolatey install using: `choco install nodejs`

-NPM usually comes bundled with the above installs.
-On Ubuntu, or Debian, NPM is bundled separately and you can install using: `apt install nodejs npm`
+If you use Linux, you should confirm NPM is also installed.
+In some systems it is bundled separately and you may need to explicitly install it.
+For example, on Ubuntu, or Debian systems you can install using: `apt install nodejs npm`

 However you install Nodejs, the important part is being able to use them in your terminal.
 Open a terminal command-line and be able to run `node -v` and `npm -v` to confirm they are installed.